securityDAO/proposals/multisig/secdao-2.md

 ## Actions to be carried out off-chain

-Estabilishment of April, 2022 Bounty Tasks / Task pool Estabilishment of Bounty System Standard Operating Procedures
+* Estabilishment of April, 2022 Bounty Tasks / Task pool
+* Estabilishment of Bounty System Standard Operating Procedures

 ## Costs
 No Immediate Costs

-# Multisig proposal
-vote here: